 If you want to make paleo shortbread, you could totally use refined coconut oil, which is odor and flavorless, with great results.
 Make sure the oil is in its solid state (cold from winter room temperature or chilled in the fridge).

-Cut the solid coconut oil into the coconut flour/sugar mixture just the same as I am demonstrating with butter in the video.
-(Scroll to the very top in case you missed it).
+Cut the solid coconut oil into the coconut flour/sugar mixture just the same as I am demonstrating with butter in the video below.

 Also be sure to use a parchment lined cookie sheet to keep the coconut oil shortbread cookies from browning faster than they are baking through.
 This is something I learnt while testing my Coconut Oil Chocolate Chip Cookies.

 Since I made this healthy shortbread an easy slice-and-bake recipe they come out as perfect circles without the need for any cookie cutters.

 To keep decorations just as quick and simple I only used melted dark chocolate.
 When I want things to be really quick, I place all cooled coconut shortbread biscuits (as they would be called in some parts of the world) close together on a baking sheet.
 Then I simply drizzle the chocolate all over the tops.